-Knowing the difference between your traffic mediums can have a big impact of your marketing strategy.
+Knowing the difference between your traffic mediums can have a big impact on your marketing strategy.
 In this video, we take a look at referral traffic.
-We share what it is, how it's tracked and a few ways you can leverage referral traffic for better reporting.
+We share what it is, how it's tracked, and a few ways you can leverage referral traffic for better reporting.
 Ok, let's go!

 Referral traffic is Google's method of reporting a visit to your site that came from either another website or another web page.
-So this could be a blog, this could be a directory, it could be an industry related forum.
+This could be a blog, this could be a directory, it could be an industry-related forum.
 Any of those types of sites or another page on the internet that links back to you and sends traffic to your site is going to be known as a refer.
-So this is what Google is going to count as a referral traffic hit in your source and medium reports within Google analytics.
+This is what Google is going to count as a referral traffic hit in your source and medium reports within Google analytics.

-So how is referral traffic tracked?
+How is referral traffic tracked?
 Well, it's passed via HTTP refer.
-So when somebody clicks a link on your site, the browser sends a request to your server and this information is included in most cases.
-Now, not all cases, people can obviously hide things and use VPNs, but in most cases the request includes a field of data about the last place that the person had visited.
-So Google analytics captures that field, saves this information and reports it to you as a referral inside of your source reports.
+When somebody clicks a link on your site, the browser sends a request to your server and this information is included in most cases.
+Now, not all cases, people can obviously hide things and use VPNs, but in most cases, the request includes a field of data about the last place that the person had visited.
+Google analytics captures that field, saves this information, and reports it to you as a referral inside of your source reports.

 One of the main issues with referral traffic is that Google often puts a number of social media sites into your referral report.
 This happens because by default Google sees people coming from another website like social as referral traffic.
 As you can see here, Facebook's got a number of different domains and all of these have been tracked via this site as a referral hit, not a social media hit.

-So why does this happen?
-One of the main reasons is that social platforms, they're available in a number of different sub domains and devices across numbers of different networks.
-So you can do Facebook in the app, you can do it in your browser, you can do your browser on mobile, a tablet or a computer or even other connected devices now, and this can obviously cause issues in tracking because Google will look for that information, it will pick up that information if it sees it coming from an outside site and it doesn't necessarily see all the social signals or the UTM hasn't been built with a social tracking in it, it's going to go into referral.
-The other reason this happens is that social networks will use redirects to help protect user ID and identity.
-So this causes some issues when it comes to tracking social.
+Why does this happen?
+One of the main reasons is that social platforms are available in a number of different subdomains and devices across numbers of different networks.
+You can do Facebook in the app, you can do it in your browser, you can do your browser on mobile, a tablet or a computer or even other connected devices now, and this can obviously cause issues in tracking because Google will look for that information, it will pick up that information if it sees it coming from an outside site and it doesn't necessarily see all the social signals or the UTM hasn't been built with a social tracking in it, it's going to go into referral.
+The other reason this happens is that social networks will use redirects to help protect user ID and identity, so this causes some issues when it comes to tracking social.

 If you want to clean this up, there's a really good blog post from lovesdata.com and it's specifically talking about Facebook referrals in Google analytics, but the same logic and the same filtering that they walk through in that piece of content will help you clean up other social channels or maybe other issues with referral traffic not ending up in the right buckets.
 One of the important things to do is to control tracking on what you can when it comes to your referral traffic.
 Now, when building links or doing guest content contributions on other websites, it's nice to know if those site links are actually generating traffic.